jll38/quizard/README.md

 - React Router: Declarative routing for React applications.
 - ChakraUI: A modular and accessible component library for React.
 - Python Flask: A lightweight web framework for Python, used to build the backend API.
+- Playwright: A JavaScript framework for Web Testing and Automation.

 ## Installation
 To set up the project locally, follow these steps: